manyathaar/java-maven-quickstart-actions/docs/README.md

 # Java Maven Quickstart Boiler Plate Repository

-This quickstart boilerplate repository has a simple calculator web service implemented that caches the results of its computations, with endpoints in a format similar to the following:
+This quickstart boilerplate repository has a simple calculator web service implemented that caches the results of its computations, with endpoints in a format similar to the followingggg:

 - /addition/{a}/{b}/{c}
 - /subtraction/{a}/{b}/{c}